metehancekic/wireless-fingerprinting/readme.md

 ### Robust Wireless Fingerprinting: Generalizing Across Space and Time #

-This repository consists of codes that simulates different channels, CFO, augmentation techniques, estimation techniques, and different combinations of them.
+This repository contains scripts to simulate the effect of channel and CFO variations on wireless fingerprinting using complex-valued CNNs.
+It includes augmentation techniques, estimation techniques, and combinations of the two.
 The repository consists of 3 folders; namely, cxnn, preproc, tests and a number of scripts outside of these folders (in the main folder).

 ## Module Structure #